Common NCLEX Mistakes

 How to Avoid It:

-•Read the question carefully and identify keywords like first, best, most appropriate, or needs further teaching.
+Identify keywords like first, best, most appropriate, or needs further teaching

-•Rephrase the question in your own words to ensure you understand it.
+Put it in your own words to ensure you understand it

 NCLEX heavily tests prioritization skills using frameworks like Maslow's Hierarchy of Needs and the ABC (Airway, Breathing, Circulation) Rule.